-US Congress includes assistance to Sudan in appropriations bill
+Sudan Tribune: Plural news and views on Sudan

-July 14, 2020 (WASHINGTON) - An appropriations bill was introduced on Monday at the US House of Representatives that for the first times in many years did not include language explicitly prohibiting assistance to the government of Sudan.
+July 14, 2020 (WASHINGTON) - An appropriations bill was introduced on Monday at the U.S. House of Representatives that for the first times in many years did not include language explicitly prohibiting assistance to the government of Sudan.

 The bill titled "Department of State, Foreign Operations, and Related Programs Appropriations Act, 2021" was tabled by Rep. Nita Lowey who sits on the appropriations committee.